 If looking for places with the snow near Los Angeles excites you beyond any measures, then finding a winter wonderland in a desert will completely blow your mind.
 Ok, not exactly the desert itself, but a ride from the wasteland to Mountain Station at Mount San Jacinto State Park via the Palm Springs Aerial Tramway.

 Here, at the elevation of 8,500 feet above sea level, the snow is not a rare phenomenon.
 On the contrary, average annual snowfall reaches up to 10 feet, allowing ample opportunities for sledding, cross-country skiing, and snowshoeing.

 5. Mount Baldy

-Mount Baldy is another popular destination to play with the snow near Los Angeles.
+Mount Baldy is another popular destination to play in the snow near Los Angeles.
 With annual snowfall of 11 feet, this doesn’t puzzle you at all.
-Quiet the opposite, the abundance of the snow and close proximity to Los Angeles make Mount Baldy an idyllic place for winter sports such as snowboarding, skiing, and snow tubing.
+Quite the opposite, the abundance of the snow and a close proximity to Los Angeles make Mount Baldy an idyllic place for such winter sports as snowboarding, skiing, and snow tubing.

-About two-hour drive from Los Angeles, Wrightwood with impressive five feet snowfall per year entices all winter enthusiasts from Los Angeles and Orange County areas.
+About two-hour drive from Los Angeles, Wrightwood with impressive 5 feet snowfall per year entices all winter enthusiasts from the Los Angeles and Orange County areas.
 Better known for its Mountain High resort, this little town offers some of the best opportunities for skiing and snow tubing.
-If neither one of these sports appeals to you, you can simply play with the snow and enjoy the magical winter wonderland.
+If neither of these sports appeals to you, you can simply play in the snow and enjoy the magical winter wonderland.

 7. Sequoia National Park